ShiyuSky/Algorithms/README.md

+I organize this repo into three categories:

+(1) Solution for LeetCode problems

+(2) Implementation for algorithms

-Implementation for algorithms and data structures
+(3) Implementation for data structures

-## Dynamic Programming
+## LeetCode Problems: Dynamic Programming

 DP is an algorithmic paradigm that solves a given complex problem by breaking it into overlapping subproblems and stores the result of subproblems to avoid repeating computation.
 Two main properties of a problem suggest that it can be solved using DP: